top of page

 • Tip 4: Focus on keywords and context.
 In the exam, you won't catch every word, and that's okay.
 Train yourself to pick up on keywords and phrases that signal the main idea.
 Understanding the context will help you infer the meaning of unknown words.

 • Tip 5: Practice with past papers.
-Past papers are an excellent resource for familiarizing yourself with the format and typical content of the listening exam.
+Past papers are an excellent resource for familiarising yourself with the format and typical content of the listening exam.
 As you listen, try to anticipate what information might be important and take mental notes.

 Time Management: